ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/tutorial-GraphDB.md

   * Choose "Setup"
   * Choose "Repositories"
   * Choose "Create new repository"
-  * Give it a simple Repository ID (e.g. assignment-3)
+  * Give it a simple Repository ID (e.g. *KnowledgeAndData*)
-  * From the "Ruleset" options, choose the option "OWL-Max (Optimized)"
+  * From the "Ruleset" options, choose the option **OWL-Max (Optimized)**
   * Choose "Create".
 3. Now that your repository is created, you can see it on the top right of your window.
 It's time to import your knowledge graph into that repository:
   * Go to the menu bar on the left of the page
   * Choose "Import"
   * Choose "RDF" (then select the repository you want in case of several repositories)
-  * Choose "Upload RDF files" and you should be able to select the .ttl file that belongs to Assignment 3.
+  * Choose "Upload RDF files" and you should be able to select the .ttl file.
+Alternatively, you can directly copy-paste a small snippet by selecting the right option.
   * Select the file and choose "Import" (if another window appears, choose "Import" again)
   * If you go back to the main page (by clicking on the GraphDB logo on the top left), you will see that the number of total statements has increased, indicating that your knowledge graph has been successfully loaded into your repository.
+4. [Optional] Assign a suitable prefix to the namespaces in your graph (e.g. `ex` instead of `ns1`) by choosing "Setup" and then "Namespaces".

 ### - *How to query both your local repository and DBpedia from GraphDB?*